SFTtech/openage/doc/code/gui.md

 It has a big list of parameters of different types like `generation_seed`, `player_radius`, `player_names`, etc.
 So, we're not going to write a Qt property for each one:

-1. `GeneratorParameters` must derive from the `qtsdl::GuiPropertyMap`.
+1. `GeneratorParameters` must derive from the `qtgui::GuiPropertyMap`.

 2. `GeneratorParameters` should set its initial values like so:
 ```cpp